 A denial of service attack (DOS) is any type of attack on a networking structure to disable a server from servicing its clients.
 Attacks range from sending millions of requests to a server in an attempt to slow it down, flooding a server with large packets of invalid data, to sending requests with an invalid of spoofed IP address.
 In this paper we show the implementation and analysis of three main types of attack: Ping of Death, TCP SYN Flood, and Distributed DOS.
 The Ping of Death attack will be simulated against a Microsoft Windows 95 computer.
 The TCP SYN Flood attack will be simulated against a Microsoft Windows 2000 IIS FTP Server.
 Distributed DOS will be demonstrated by simulating a distribution zombie program that will carry the Ping of Death attack.
 This paper will demonstrate the potential damage from DOS attacks and analyze the ramifications of the damage.

 Elleithy, Khaled M.; Blagovic, Drazen; Cheng, Wang K.; and Sideleau, Paul, "Implementation and Comparison Of Denial of Service Attack Techniques" (2004).
-Computer Science & Information Technology Faculty Publications.
-Paper 44.
+School of Computer Science & Engineering Faculty Publications.
+44.